 1.0 The Physics of Shifting Mass

-Every repetition creates a unique mechanical demand on the primary movers and the stabilizing synergists.
+Unlike steel, sand is fluid under load.
+Every repetition creates a unique mechanical demand on the primary movers.

 2.0 Operational Movement Protocols

-2.1 Sagittal and Frontal Plane Stability
+2.1 Core and Posterior Chain Stability

-3.0 Equipment Procurement & Specifications
+3.0 Equipment Procurement Analysis

-View the Top 5 Sandbag Benchmarks| Training Phase | Mechanical Focus | Prescribed Movement |
+View Our Top 5 Sandbag Reviews| Training Phase | Mechanical Focus | Prescribed Movement |

 |---|---|---|